 In New England, where winters can be particularly harsh, inspecting and maintaining your winter windows is essential to keeping your home warm and energy-efficient.
 As the cold months approach, ensure that all seals and weather stripping are intact to prevent drafts and heat loss.
 Check for any signs of damage, such as cracks or gaps, which can be exacerbated by the freezing temperatures and potentially lead to higher energy bills.

-Regular maintenance, including cleaning the tracks and ensuring the windows close tightly, will also enhance their longevity and performance.
-For optimal insulation, consider applying a window insulation kit to any single-pane units, a simple yet effective way to increase your home’s thermal efficiency during the biting winter months.
+Regular maintenance will also enhance their longevity and performance.
+For optimal insulation, consider applying a window insulation kit to any single-pane unit.
+This is a simple yet effective way to increase your home’s thermal efficiency during the biting winter months.

 When it comes to window glasses, you should keep these tips in mind: